Service dog training for owner-trained service dogs

 Whether you have a puppy who you hope will one day be your service dog, an existing service dog who needs some help learning new skills or modifying existing behavior challenges, or a service dog in training who is ready to take public access and task work to the next level, our experienced service dog trainers can help you assess your options, make a plan, and complete your dog’s training.

-How to start training with us
+How to start training your service dog with Woof!
+San Diego

 Step 1: Service Dog Candidate Training Questionnaire